hackerkid/bots/README.md

 * [Botkit](https://howdy.ai/botkit/) - Botkit eases the process of designing and running bots that live inside Slack.
 * [api.ai](https://api.ai/) - Build brand-unique, natural language interactions for devices, applications and services.
 * [Text It](https://textit.in/) - Visually build SMS and voice apps to engage your customers.
-* [Chatfuel](https://chatfuel.com/) - The intuitive bot builder with AI navigation.No coding required.
+* [Chatfuel](https://chatfuel.com/) - The intuitive bot builder with AI navigation.
+No coding required.
 * [Watson](http://www.ibm.com/cloud-computing/bluemix/watson/) - Bring the power of cognitive computing to your apps.
 * [Beep Boop](https://beepboophq.com/) - Beep Boop is a simple hosting platform for your Slack and Messenger bots.
 * [Dexter](https://rundexter.com/app/spreadsheet-bot) - Get a Slack bot that responds with answers from your own Google Sheet.